tinyredinc/notes/prod/lrede_prod_plan.md

 ### ForSales CRM™

 - Description

-    - A lean design CRM specialized for low frequency but high net worth sales, for example, real estate transactions.
-With the shared LREDE™ Infrastructure, Leads generated from GemHunt Realty™ can sealessly flow into ForSales CRM™.
+    - A lean CRM specialized for low frequency but high net worth sales scenarios, such as real estate transactions.
+With the shared LREDE™ Infrastructure, leads generated from GemHunt Realty™ can sealessly flow into ForSales CRM™.

 - Highlight

+    - Lean Design: Modern CRMs are often overly complex, requiring 2-4 hours of initial training, followed by weeks or even months for complete adaptation.
+Lean Design approach prioritizes user experience, ensuring an optimal learning curve.
+Users can confidently start using the system after a brief 10-minute training session.

+    - Sales Pipeline: ForSales CRM™ is designed for sales and for sales only.
+With built-in lead stages, users can implement sales models like MREA and focus on the execution of a systematic conversion pipeline.

+    - Seamless Integration: For business users of GemHunt Realty™, ForSales CRM™ is the ideal solution for follow-up and conversion.
+As both products are designed and developed by the same team, they collaborate seamlessly, ensuring a smooth and efficient user experience.

+- Target Customer

+    - Real Estate Agent, Mortgate Broker
+    - Users with other low frequency but high net worth sales scenarios

-    - Sales Pipeline:
+- Business Model

+    - Subscription Fee: A fixed monthly fee is charged per team, per account.
+    - Bundle Package: Available as a bundled offering with GemHunt Realty™.

 ## System Architecture